Building an Effective Parenting Style

 When Substance Use Interferes in Your Parenting Plan

 Even the most positive parent can become unnerved by a child’s use of drugs or alcohol.
 The uncertainty a parent feels during the teen years by the introduction of substance use.
-Their teenager’s negative attitude and lack of cooperation. makes parenting difficult.
+Their teenager’s negative attitude and lack of cooperation makes parenting difficult.
 Some parents have difficulties staying united in their parenting styles.